stjude/RNAIndel/sample_data/README.md

 # Run Example
 Here, we demonstrate an analysis example using a sample data prepared from the Jurkat T-cell leukemia cell line.<br>
-This cell line harbors two well characterized indels in the *PTEN* tumor suppressor gene: a 2-nt deletion followed by a 9-nt insertion at codon 234 and a 39-nt insertion at codon 246 (Figure 2 in [Reference](#reference)).
+This cell line harbors two known indels in the *PTEN* tumor suppressor gene: a 2-nt deletion followed by a 9-nt insertion at codon 234 and a 39-nt insertion at codon 246 (Figure 2 in [Reference](#reference)).
 We apply the RNAIndel pipeline to the sample BAM file (sample.bam), which contains the GRCh38 region chr10:80,000,000-90,000,000 (the *PTEN* locus is chr10:87,863,113-87,971,930).

 ## Setup